 - Place the squash in the oven and roast for 5 minutes, until the brown sugar begins to melt.
 Remove from the oven and, using tongs, a fork, or very quick fingers, flip over each slice.
 Brush with the remaining olive oil/maple syrup mixture and sprinkle them with the remaining brown sugar mixture.
 Return the baking sheets to the oven and continue roasting until the squash slices are fork-tender, about 20 additional minutes.
 Serve warm or at room temperature.

-- The brown sugar topping can be prepped up to 2 days in advance.
+- TO MAKE-AHEAD: The brown sugar topping can be prepped up to 2 days in advance.
 Store in an airtight container at room temperature.
 The squash can be sliced up to 1 day in advance.
 Store in an airtight container or ziptop bag in the refrigerator.
 Brush and sprinkle the squash slices just before baking.
-Once cooked, the roasted squash can sit at room temperature, covered, for up to 2 hours.